tensorflow/io/docs/daos_tf_docs.md

   ```
   bazel build -s --verbose_failures //tensorflow_io/... //tensorflow_io_gcs_filesystem/...
   ```
   This should take a few minutes.
 Note that sandboxing may result in build failures when using Docker Containers for DAOS due to mounting issues, if that’s the case, add **--spawn_strategy=standalone** to the above build command to bypass sandboxing.
+(When disabling sandbox, an error may be thrown for an undefined type z_crc_t due to a conflict in header files.
+Please find the crypt.h file in the bazel cache in subdirectory /external/zlib/contrib/minizip/crypt.h and add the following line to the file **typedef unsigned long z_crc_t;** then re-build)